-Most converted Christians realize that God is sovereign, or they at least recognize His sovereignty over all things intellectually.
-But sometimes the Bible reveals something about God that makes them uncomfortable.
-John Ritenbaugh asks if we truly accept His sovereignty without reservation despite our lack of complete understanding.
+Most converted Christians realize that God is sovereign.
+But sometimes the Bible reveals something about God that makes us uncomfortable.
+Can we accept it?

 God 'took pleasure' in Christ's being bruised, not in the pain and suffering that His Son endured, but in the ultimate goal of adding to His Family.

 We are mandated to live by faith, being given trials of faith in order to chisel our character.
 We must totally and unreservedly accept God's sovereignty.

 Martin Collins, focusing on the myriad forms of humor in the Bible, including God's own wry sense of humor and wit.
 Paradoxically learning to laugh makes us see more seriously.
 The Bible contains many examples of subtle humor, including situation comedy, i. . .

 John Ritenbaugh contends that in this time of scattering, our faith in God has been put on trial.
 Our highest good is to know God (far beyond mere theoretical knowledge) and to live a life that reflects His righteousness, love, and justice.
 The better we k. . .